10 Best Open-source Self-hosted Collaborative Text Editors Alternative to Google Docs

 Collaborative writing is a term referred to team and group of writers involving in writing and editing the same document or writing project.

-The project can be an essay, a technical documentation, a book or a research paper.
+The project can be an essay, a technical documentation, a book, or a research paper.

-When groups and teams members join together in a writing project, They often face the challenge of choosing a tool.
+When groups and teams join together in a writing project, They often face the challenge of choosing a tool.

 Are you a researcher, book writer or a novelist?
 Maybe you are a technical writer or a software developer who works with a team.
 It's essential for you and your team to choose the right tool for the job.
 So according to your use-case what's your best option?
 That's what we are trying to answer in this article.

-Who needs collective writing?
+Who needs collaborative writing?

 - Book writers